Tuesday, 17 January 2017

-A case of invasive meningococcal disease has been notified in a 10-month-old boy from metropolitan Adelaide.
-The child has been admitted to hospital in a stable condition.
+A case of invasive meningococcal disease has been notified in a five month-old baby from metropolitan Adelaide.
+The baby has been admitted to hospital and is in a stable condition.

-SA Health identified 25 people who had contact with this case, of which five have been directed to receive antibiotic chemoprophylaxis.
+SA Health has identified multiple people who had contact with the patient.
+Five of those people have been directed to receive antibiotic chemoprophylaxis.

-Meningococcal health information will be distributed to contacts in accordance with the Invasive Meningococcal Disease Communicable Diseases Network Australia: National Guidelines for Public Health Units.
+Meningococcal health information has been distributed to contacts in accordance with the Invasive Meningococcal Disease Communicable Diseases Network Australia: National Guidelines for Public Health Units.